Let go of the life you think you’re supposed to have.

 You don’t want to miss what Janine has done in the 20+ years since her accident.
-Join us on this amazing interview.
+Join us for this amazing interview.

-- A one time Olympic-destined skier, Janine has found deeper purpose in “hills” – “The magic happens on the other side of the hill.
-You don’t have to like hills, but you have to learn to love them; to understanding the value in challenge.”
+- A one-time Olympic-destined skier, Janine has found a deeper purpose in “hills” – “The magic happens on the other side of the hill.
+You don’t have to like hills, but you have to learn to love them; to understanding the value in a challenge.”

 - I let go of all of my Olympic dreams and, in that moment, I realized the only way to heal comes not from running from an experience but living through it.